-A general rule to remember: if yearly repair costs reach 50% of the present value of the heater, it’s likely time to replace your furnace.
+A general rule to remember: if yearly repair costs reach 50 percent of the present value of the heater, it’s likely time to replace your furnace.

 2. Energy Efficiency

-Are your utility bills are a little higher than you remember them being?
+Are your utility bills are a little more than you remember them being?
 That may be a sign that some part of your heater is weakening.
-Most companies can deliver a residential energy audit which can point to easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in deciding if your heating unit is in need of replacing.
-Older heating systems can be very inefficient, while newer technologies are much more efficient at heating your home.
-Also, upgrading to a high-efficiency system could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.
+Most companies can deliver a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+It may also be the first step in determining if your heating unit is in need of replacing.
+Older heating units can be very inefficient, while newer technologies are much more efficient at heating your home.
+Also, upgrading to a high-efficiency system could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.

 3. Old Age

-Heating equipment were never designed to last until the end of time.
+Heating equipment were never designed to last forever.
 Advanced, more efficient technology is coming out all the time.
 But how long should your heating system last?
 The magic number for a furnace or boiler is 15 years.
-But keep in mind many old heating systems operate at an efficiency of just 65 percent or less!
+But keep in mind many old furnaces operate at an efficiency of just 65 percent or worse!
 A replacement that’s been qualified with the Energy Star rating can be up to 30 percent more efficient, and that’s a difference you’ll notice in your home and your checkbook.